snakeztc/NeuralDialog-LAED/README.md

 # InterpretableNeuralDialog
-Codebase for paper Unsupervised Discrete Sentence Representation Learning forInterpretable Neural Dialog Generation accepted as a long paper in ACL 2018
+**Unsupervised Discrete Sentence Representation Learning for Interpretable Neural Dialog Generation**, published as a long paper in ACL 2017.
+See the [paper](https://arxiv.org/abs/1804.08069) for more details.

+# Code
 Stay tuned.
 This repo will be ready before the conference.
+See you at ACL18.

+# References
+If you use any source codes or datasets included in this toolkit in your work, please cite the following paper.
+The bibtex are listed below:

+    @article{zhao2018unsupervised,
+      title={Unsupervised Discrete Sentence Representation Learning for Interpretable Neural Dialog Generation}, author={Zhao, Tiancheng and Lee, Kyusong and Eskenazi, Maxine}, journal={arXiv preprint arXiv:1804.08069},
+      year={2018}
+    }